 Now, flakka makes you feel like the Falcon Heavy, or maybe the Incredible Hulk - full of rage and power - and you just want to grrrrrr fight someone!

-There's only one place on the playa to go when hits, and that is the Temple, so this is usually the night I dedicate to loudly and angrily appreciating the Temple.
+There's only one place on the playa to go when that mood hits you, and that is the Temple, so this is usually the night I dedicate to loudly and angrily appreciating the Temple.
 "FUCK YOUR FEELINGS!"
 I have been known to shout in there (also on investor calls...oops), but I hope people understand that's not me talking - it's the drug cocktail I'm marinating in.
 The other Temple denizens and I have a good time that night.
 They're usually all around me, clamoring very loudly and angrily at me about how you're not supposed to do this or that or whatever, but it's ok, I'm so off my face they usually morph into something much more pleasant, like clones of Alvin the Chipmunk or maybe the small of Kylie Minogue's back.

 Usually, after my flakka night, I need a little sleep, so I'll do a heroic dose of ketamine, drift into the blissful k-hole, and just sit there (wherever there may be....once it turned out to be the floor of Grover Norquist's RV) for awhile, recovering.

 After a couple hours of that, I'm back, baby, and I'm ready to go!
 Few shots of bourbon and a couple grams of molly wake me right up and then it's fucking ON.
 I'll run around all day while my body temp slowly creeps up to brain damage range, laughing at all the pussies expressing concern for my condition.
 I'm rolling hard, bitches!
 Nobody escapes my hugs.
 (Or the Tesla manufacturing line.
 Seriously, we make people pee in a bottle so they can keep working without leaving their station. )

 I'll typically redose six or seven times, consuming maybe 10 grams total throughout the next 18-20 hours, after which I'm usually feeling like things are getting stale, and it's time to up my game a bit lest I get bored.